hellmarbecker/blog/_posts/2023-02-14-streaming-events-from-redpanda-cloud-into-imply-polaris.markdown

 ![From Redpanda to Imply](/assets/2023-02-14-00-title.jpg)

 [Redpanda](https://redpanda.com/) offers a data streaming platform with a Kafka compatible API.
-There are a variety of deployment options - you can run Redpanda on premise, but today I am going to look at Redpanda's fully managed cloud service, which I want to connect to Imply's [Polaris](https://imply.io/imply-polaris/) database-as-a-service, which offers fast, near realtime analytics based on [Apache Druid](https://druid.apache.org/).
+There are a variety of deployment options - you can run Redpanda on premise or in a hybrid cloud mode, but here I am going to look at Redpanda's fully managed cloud service.
+I want to connect this to Imply's [Polaris](https://imply.io/imply-polaris/) database-as-a-service, which offers fast, near realtime analytics based on [Apache Druid](https://druid.apache.org/).

 Polaris has recently upgraded with connectivity to multiple streaming services.
 This includes Kafka with SCRAM authentication, which is one way how Redpanda implements security.
-Today I am going to show how to build a realtime analytics pipeline using Redpanda Cloud and Imply Polaris, that is, only fully managed cloud services.
+Today I am going to show how to build a realtime analytics pipeline using only fully managed cloud services: Redpanda Cloud and Imply Polaris.

 In this tutorial, you will learn how to create a connection to a dedicated Redpanda cluster and to populate a Polaris table with realtime data using the Polaris API, which allows for automatied scripting and zero touch configuration.